Isetta-Team/Isetta-Website-Raw/docs/blogs/week-13.md

 ![No memory leak](../images/blogs/week-13/memory_leak_4.png)

 > We should be doing more of this!
-Developers always love appreciations to their hard work, right?
+Developers always love appreciation to their hard work, right?

 ## Engine vs. Game Resources